-My day job is as a senior engineer at a mid-size SaaS company.
+My day job is as a staff engineer at a mid-size SaaS company.
 I spend my time looking after exabyte scale big data stores and writing Java middleware to glean sweet nuggets of insight from those vast data lakes.

 Other than cursing at the JVM, I also have an interest in developer operation.
-This encompasses both the traditional operations side of things such as deploying, monitoring and maintaining applications and servers but I’m also interested process and developer tooling.
+This encompasses both the traditional operations side of things such as deploying, monitoring and maintaining applications and servers but I’m also interested in process and developer tooling.
 I find it equally satisfying writing code for customers as writing code that helps other developers deliver customer features faster and with less effort.

 My core specialities are in the Spring Framework (Both using it and extending it to provide domain-specific features), Kubernetes, Networking (Physical and SDN) and generally the nuts and bolts parts of the web that most developers like to try and forget about like TCP, DNS, VRRP, BGP and other such indecipherable acronyms.